How to make a diet adapted to your goals

 Macronutrients

 Now that you know how many calories you need, it's time to move on to the second part, which is, where do these calories come from?
-How will you reach them?
+How are you going to achieve them?

 Let's start with proteins.

-Use between 2g to 2.5g maximum protein per kilo of body weight.
+Use between 2g and 2.5g maximum of protein per kilo of body weight.

-Fats should make up about 20 to 25% of your daily calories.
+Fats should make up around 20 to 25% of your daily calories.

 What about carbohydrates?

-Carbohydrates are responsible for filling the remaining calories of your eating plan.
+Carbohydrates are responsible for filling the remaining calories in your eating plan.

-All the calories that are left to reach your daily calorie value, after you have calculated the proteins and fats, must be filled with carbohydrates.
+All the calories that are left to reach your daily caloric value, after calculating proteins and fats, must be filled with carbohydrates.

 As you can see, it is very simple to know the amounts you need of each macronutrient, whether your goal is to gain muscle mass or lose fat.

-As you lower calories when your goal is to lose weight, carbohydrates suffer the most from the cut, while, for example, proteins are hardly affected.
+As you reduce calories when your goal is to lose weight, carbohydrates suffer the most reduction, while, for example, proteins are little affected.

-When you try to gain muscle mass, you significantly increase your carbohydrates, and consequently your calories.
+When you are looking to gain muscle mass, you significantly increase carbohydrates, and consequently calories.

 Foods